Mortgage

 Mortgage financing contingencies

-Unless you have the cash to buy a home, you’ll probably need a mortgage financing contingency when you make a purchase offer.
+Unless you have the cash to buy a home, you’ll probably need a mortgage financing contingency when you make an offer.
 The contingency needs to provide details about the type of mortgage you’re applying for, including the terms and timeline for providing proof that you’ve been approved for the loan.

 Home sale contingencies